 Try reading out loud and making a list of words you have difficulty pronouncing.
 The more you practice talking with dentures, the sooner your lisp will disappear.

 Dentures may slip when you make an abrupt movement, such as when sneezing, laughing, or smiling.
 When your dentures slip, we recommend gently biting down and swallowing.

 The good thing about this trick is that it’s subtle enough to use when you’re out in public.
-If your dentures frequently slip, schedule an appointment with one of our dentists.
+If your dentures frequently slip, schedule an appointment with our dentist.
 They'll be able to ensure your dentures have the proper fit.

 Bonus Tip: See a Dentist Every 6 Months

 Your dentures will last longer when you practice good oral hygiene habits.
-This includes seeing one of our dentists at least every 6 months.
+This includes seeing our dentist at least every 6 months.
 During your appointment, we'll examine your dentures to determine their condition.
 You’ll also receive a dental exam and teeth cleaning.